WASasquatch/wp-rss-feeds/README.md

 # wp-rss-feeds
 Aggregate multiply RSS feeds by using shortcode within your WordPress posts or content.

+# Requirements
+WordPress 5.5+ and SimpleXML module (php-xml package).
+I am not positive what PHP version would be required, I am assuming 5.6+

 # Installation
 Upload the files to your theme directories base.